Shruti733/Election_Analysis/README.md

 ## Election Audit Summary

-- The PyPoll_Challenge script can be used for analysing the election results of any state where the winner of the election is decided based on the plurality rule i.e. highest number of votes obtained by a candidate decides the winner.
+- The PyPoll_Challenge script can be used for analyzing the election results of any state where the winner of the election is decided based on the plurality rule i.e. highest number of votes obtained by a candidate decides the winner.
 But some states choose the winner based on the popularity of the candidate which is decided by the number of counties in which the candidate has obtained the highest number of votes.
 To perform this kind of analysis following logic can be added to the script: